jorisroovers/gitlint/docs/index.md

 git log -1 --pretty=%B | gitlint
 # Or read the commit-msg from a file, like so:
 gitlint --msg-filename examples/commit-message-2
+# Lint all commits in your repo
+gitlint --commits HEAD

 # To install a gitlint as a commit-msg git hook:
 gitlint install-hook